benshimonz/V1/README.md

 A pattern defines a structure of a sub-graph in a schema-based property graph.
 Here is an example:

-*“Any person that owns a blue car, his age is between 40 and 50, his cell-phone number ends with “156”, and he has a brother that called 5 or more phones belonging to employees of company X in the last month"*
+*“Any person that owns a blue car, his age is between 40 and 50, his cell-phone number ends with “156”, and has a brother that called 5 or more phones belonging to employees of company X in the last month"*

 A pattern can be viewed as a query that can be executed against a graph database (similar to SELECT statement in SQL).
 The answer to such query is the union of the elements (entities and relationships) of the set of all the sub-graphs that conforms to the pattern.